-Study abroad in EU programme and partner countries
+Study abroad in ERASMUS programme and partner countries

 FAU students from all disciplines and faculties can participate in the Erasmus+ exchange programme.
 Each year, approximately 600 students go to one of the numerous partner universities on a scholarship covering the entire duration of their stay there.
 Are you interested in taking part?
 If yes, please read the following information carefully.